In Bat Blitz, researchers check on our nocturnal neighbors in Nevada

 Bats can live up to 30 years in the wild, and they generally only produce one pup a year, Klinger said, so something like a major disease outbreak can have long-lasting population-level impacts.

-The fungus that causes white-nose syndrome can be spread by both bats and cave-exploring humans, which is one reason the Bat Blitzers use copious amount of hand sanitizer after handling each test subject.
+The fungus that causes white-nose syndrome can be spread by both bats and cave-exploring humans, which is one reason the Bat Blitzers use copious amounts of hand sanitizer after handling each test subject.

 To date, no cases of the disease have been reported in Nevada, but Klinger does not expect that to last.